Psychological Effects of Laughter:

 Laughter is a healthy part of our lives most of us take for granted.
 It makes a part of human interaction in all kinds of big events and small moments in life.
 Laughter in conversation and meetings makes these moments enjoyable, and sometimes unforgettable.
-This is because humor makes an important part of our psychological health, it is a cheap multi-vitamin written inside our genetic code.
-Language changes from one region to the other, but laughter is universal, and even animals such as grooming laboratory rats express a similar sound when frequency is transformed below 20,000 Hz.
+This is because humour plays an important part in our psychological health.
+It is a cheap multi-vitamin written inside our genetic code.
+Languages change from one region to another, but laughter is universal.
+Even animals such as grooming laboratory rats express a similar sound when frequency is transformed below 20,000 Hz.
 Dr. Sven Svebak defines laughter as an “affective display elicited by the experience of joy, excitement, and the perception of humor.”
 But what’s so beneficial about it in the psychological ground?

 It is a natural remedy:

 First of all, laughter is a natural solution to many different psychological problems.
 As a natural remedy, laughter does not have any side effects and you can’t possibly overdose, it just feels good and leaves you with an overall sensation of wellness and satisfaction.
 Since it’s written in our genetic code, it can be accessed anywhere, it is a type of drug you won’t ever buy and will be carrying anywhere you go.